Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 1. Introduction

-Transport properties of ultra-pure 2D systems have been actively studied since the 1980s and especially intensively in the last decade.
-The prediction and discovery of the hydrodynamic regime of transport in conductors is an important event in this field.
-Such a regime of electrical conductivity was predicted about 50 years ago in the works of R. N. Gurzhi and his co-authors for bulk metals with strong electron-phonon interaction ~\cite{Gurzhi_rev,gurzhi1963minimum,gurzhi1995electron}, and reliably detected in 2015-2016 in ultra-pure graphene samples, layered metal WP$_2$ and GaAs/AlGaAs quantum wells~\cite{Makkenzi_et_al_2016,Geim_et_al_2016,Levitov_et_al_2016,alekseev2016negative,Gusev_et_al_AIP_2018,Du_et_al_2022,gusev2018viscous}.
-The hydrodynamic regime forms in a certain temperature range and is associated with frequent electron-electron collisions, leading to the formation of a viscous fluid from conduction electrons.
+Transport properties of ultra-pure 2D electron systems have been actively studied since the 1980-s in many directions.
+Discovery of the hydrodynamic regime of electric transport was an important event in this field.
+Such regime was proposed in the 1960-s by R. N. Gurzhi and co-authors for pure bulk metals with the strong electron-phonon interaction~\cite{Gurzhi_rev,gurzhi1963minimum,gurzhi1995electron}, and reliably detected in recent ten years in ultra-pure graphene samples, layered metals~PdCoO$_2$, and GaAs/AlGaAs quantum wells~\cite{Makkenzi_et_al_2016,Geim_et_al_2016,Levitov_et_al_2016, alekseev2016negative,Gusev_et_al_AIP_2018,Du_et_al_2022,gusev2018viscous}.
+In 2D systems the hydrodynamic regime is formed in a certain temperature range and is associated with frequent electron-electron collisions, leading to the formation of a viscous electron fluid~\cite{f}.

-Different flow geometries can be considered: regular and irregular (see, for example, Ref.~\cite{Levitov_et_al_2016}).
-Simplest type of regular geometry is the Poiseuille flow of the electron fluid, which is considered in the most part of theoretical works (see, for example, Ref.~\cite{Gusev_et_al_AIP_2018}).
-Other type of regular geometry is the flow via an array of macroscopic localized defects.
-Such defects can be made artificially on 2D electron systems of can appear via the grow process.
+Different geometries of 2D electron flows were considered: regular and irregular.
+As an example of a hydrodynamic effect in an irregular flow geometry, whirlpools of 2D electron fluid were realized in a complex-shaped graphene sample with several contacts~\cite{Geim_et_al_2016}.
+A simplest type of regular geometry is the Poiseuille flow of the electron fluid, which is considered in many theoretical and experimental works (see, for example, Refs.~\cite{alekseev2016negative,Gusev_et_al_AIP_2018}).
+Another type of regular geometry is the flow of 2D electrons through an array of macroscopic localized defects~\cite{d1,d1_new,d2,d2_new}.
+Such defects can be made artificially or can appear via the growth process.
 The theory of magnetotransport in them was developed in Refs.~\cite{AP_PS,IV_DG}.

-We emphasize that despite the successes in the theory of hydrodynamic transport, many key experimental features remain puzzling, in particular, why signatures of the hydrodynamic transport regime persist down to extremely low temperatures, when electron-electron collisions are almost absent.